leonhfr/antaeus/README.md

 ## Antaeus

+> :warning: Note: I separated the description of the challenge's solution to [a separate file](./docs/SOLUTION.md).

 Antaeus (/ænˈtiːəs/), in Greek mythology, a giant of Libya, the son of the sea god Poseidon and the Earth goddess Gaia.
 He compelled all strangers who were passing through the country to wrestle with him.
 Whenever Antaeus touched the Earth (his mother), his strength was renewed, so that even if thrown to the ground, he was invincible.
 Heracles, in combat with him, discovered the source of his strength and, lifting him up from Earth, crushed him to death.

 Welcome to our challenge.